DURABLE HEALTH CARE POWER OF ATTORNEY

 Most folks, however, have a Durable Health Care Power of Attorney that kicks in when they are mentally out of it.
 The test for “mentally out of it” is that your agent and at least one (1) doctor who has or is treating you, conclude that you lack sufficient capacity, for any reason, to make or communicate decisions about your health care.

 Most Durable Health Care Powers of Attorney are durable.
-“Durable” means that if you are mentally competent when you sign the document, and later you are fruit loops, your incapacity does not invalidate the Power of Attorney.
+“Durable” means that if you are mentally competent when you sign the document, and later you are not, your incapacity does not invalidate the Power of Attorney.

 One of the most important jobs that a Durable Health Care Power of Attorney does is waive the HIPAA privacy laws.
 When you go to the doctor, you always have to sign that you have received the HIPAA privacy laws.
 HIPAA basically says that your medical information is private.
 In order to let a health care agent in a Durable Health Care Power of Attorney get access to your medical information, you need to waive the privacy laws.
 A Durable Health Care Power of Attorney says in it that you waive the privacy laws.
 This waiver makes things much, much easier for your named agent.